neurosys/udemy-docker-course/docs/cmds.md

 We attach to the container and run inside it a second command -it allows us to provide input to the container

+### docker attach <ID>
+Will attach to the specified container's running command This means our terminal will be connected to stdin,stdout,stderr of that process allowing us to interact with it

 ### docker info
 Shows info about docker including where it stores the images (/var/lib/docker or C:\ProgramData\DockerDesktop)